ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 We’ll divide our abbreviation plugin into three components - `Abbreviation`, `AbbreviationUI`, and `AbbreviationEditing`:

 * `AbbreviationEditing` will enable the abbreviation attribute in the model and introduce a proper model ←→ view conversion.
 * `AbbreviationUI` will be responsible for the UI - the toolbar button.
 * `Abbreviation` will be the glue that holds the UI and the editing together.

 You could keep them all in one file, since this part of the tutorial won't have too much code.
-If you're planning to go through all parts of the tutorial, it's best to seperate the components.
+If you're planning to go through all parts of the tutorial, it's best to separate the components.
 We suggest creating this directory structure:

 ```
 ├── app.js